Stenaelurillus wandae: Description

 The spider is medium-sized.
-The male has a yellow-brown carapace that measures 2.95 mm in length and 2.05 mm in width and is covered in scales forming a pattern of two white stripes along the top and yellow bands on the side.
-The abdomen is dark brown, 2.8 mm long and 2 mm wide, with yellow edges and greyish-yellow sides.
-The eye field is dark brown.
-The chelicerae is yellow and the clypeus is yellow-brown with white bristles.
-The spinnerets are brown, the legs are yellow and the pedipalps are yellow, with a brown tint to some of the extemities.
-The palpal bulb is rounded and has distinctive appendages.
-The embolus is slightly curved and has a large elongated base.
-It has a long retrolateral tibial apophysis, which is distinctively fork-shaped and distinguishes the species from others in the genus.
+The male has a yellow-brown front section, or carapace, that measures 2.95 mm in length and 2.05 mm in width and is covered in scales forming a pattern of two white stripes along the top and yellow bands on the side.
+The spider's eye field is dark brown.
+The part of its face known as its clypeus is yellow-brown with white bristles.
+The underside of the cephalothorax, or sternum, is light yellow, as are its mouthparts, its chelicerae, labium and maxillae.

+The male's abdomen measures 2.8 mm long and 2 mm wide.
+It is dark brown on top, has with yellow edging to the rear and greyish-yellow sides, and is light yellow underneath.
+Its spinnerets are brown and book lung covers are yellow.
+Its legs are mainly yellow but have a light brown tint and som brown sections.

+The male has distinctive copulatory organs.
+Its pedipalps, sensory organs near its mouth, are light yellow, with a brown tint to some of the extremities.
+It has a long backward-pointing projection on the side of its palpal tibia, or tibial apophysis, which is distinctively fork-shaped and distinguishes the species from most in the genus.
+It also has a bulge in the middle of the tibia.
+At the end of the tibia is an elongated cymbium and, attached to that, a palpal bulb.
+The bulb consists of an irregularly-shaped tegulum with a large spike at the bottom and a teat-like projection at the top.
+Behind the latter is a small sharply-curved embolus.
 The spider is similar to Stenaelurillus furcatus, which also has a long fork-like projection but the tines in this species are different lengths.
-It also differs from other species in the area by its lack of a fringe.
+It also differs from other species in the area by its lack of a fringe on its abdomen.